 b) Presentation session of existing resources in the library and practical session for students to learn how to use the available electronic resources.

-Through the different levels of tutoring-teaching coordination (Academic Director, Subject Coordinator, Master's Final Project Tutor, etc.) a direct and continuous relationship is maintained with students, which allows for the detection and diagnosis of causes of difficulties in academic performance and learning processes, and allows for the assessment of their scope and effectiveness, transferring them to the Academic Committee, where appropriate.
+Through the various levels of tutoring and teaching coordination (Academic Director, Subject Coordinator, Master's Thesis Tutor, etc.), a direct and ongoing relationship is maintained with students, allowing for the detection and diagnosis of causes of difficulties in academic performance and learning processes, and allowing for the assessment of their scope and effectiveness, with these being reported to the Academic Committee, where appropriate.

 In addition to the existing structures at the centre level, the ULL has an Information and Orientation Service (SIO) aimed at informing, advising and guiding future students and the university community in general.
 The SIO has three different areas: an information area (scholarships and grants, university training proposals, procedures, rights and duties, deadlines and procedures, etc.), a Psychopedagogical Advisory Service and a Legal Advisory Service.
 The SIO can be accessed through the following link: link.
 Likewise, the ULL has the Program for Support to Students with Specific Educational Support Needs (PAED).